oldaccount456/screenshot/README.md

 - If you are running this locally, you will have to edit screenshotProvider.js and set executablePath to your local chrome executable.

+- You can also test or use the production version of this code: https://screenshot.roanj.com / https://ss.roanj.com.

 ## Features